MAINA GIELGUD A.0.

-Trained by the great Russians including Tamara Karsavina and Lubov Egorova, and later Rosella Hightower, Maina Gielgud has had an incredibly diverse career creating works with Maurice Bejart’s XXth Century Ballet, and as a principal with London Festival Ballet and SWRB, an international guest artist, and partnering Rudolf Nureyev.
-She then directed The Australian Ballet (1983-1997) and the Royal Danish Ballet.
+Trained by the great Russians including Tamara Karsavina and Lubov Egorova, and later Rosella Hightower, Maina Gielgud has had an incredibly diverse career creating works with Maurice Bejart’s XXth Century Ballet, dancing as a principal with London Festival Ballet and Sadlers Wells Royal Ballet, as an international guest artist, and being partnered by Rudolf Nureyev.

 She was then Artistic Director of The Australian Ballet (1983-1997) and the Royal Danish Ballet (1997-1999).
 She was principal coach with English National Ballet (2007 - 2012)

 Maina made a comeback in 2003 and 2008 as a dancer and actress in Bejart's L’Heure Exquise.

 Free-lancing since 1999, Maina’s own stagings of classical productions are much in demand: her highly acclaimed Giselle for The Australian Ballet (staged also for Boston Ballet, Ballet du Rhin, Houston Ballet and Conservatorio Annarella), The Sleeping Beauty (The Australian Ballet, Jo’burg Ballet), as well as Coppelia, and Cinderella in her own choreography.

 She also stages works choreographed by Maurice Bejart, Serait-ce la Mort, Bhakti, Webern opus 5, and Song of a Wayfarer; by Kenneth MacMillan: Manon; Serge Lifar: Suite en Blanc; Rudolf Nureyev's productions of Don Quixotte and Swan Lake, and classical favourites such as La Sylphide, Les Sylphides, Le Spectre de la Rose, Paquita.